rxxsta/25daysofchristmas/challenges/day4_Learning-Some-Linux.md

 We can use the `grep` command to search for a pattern inside files.

-Looking in the man page we see that the `-r` switch can recursively look inside files for the pattern "password"
+Looking in the man page we see that the `-r` flag can recursively look inside files for the pattern "password"

 ![pass](https://i.imgur.com/NyvHjts.png)
 The "." (dot) means *this* directory.
-So, it will like inside all of the files.
+So, it will look inside all of the within *this* directory.

+## Challenge 4: What file contains an IP address